resources

 This report attempts a different standard.
 Two hundred and fifty-three Marketing Mix Models.
 Fifty-nine advertisers.
 Three hundred and eighty-three million dollars in analyzed spend.
 The picture that emerges is more nuanced than the platform-facing benchmarks suggest — and in some places, more optimistic.

 Search works — both brand and non-brand — across virtually every vertical we analyzed.
 The incremental evidence for search intent capture is robust.
-Search Brand's 8.05x median reflects not just conversion efficiency but the defensive value of holding position against competitors who will bid on your brand if you don't.
+Search Non-Brand leads at 5.21x median, reflecting the high incremental value of capturing category-level intent.
+Search Brand at 4.14x serves a different but essential function: defending revenue against competitors who will bid on your brand if you don't.
 Performance Max delivers consistent middle-ground returns, with the important caveat that its opacity makes optimization difficult.
 Shopping holds up particularly well for retail categories.

 Video and Demand Gen carry more nuance than the negative narrative suggests.
 At 2.70x median incremental ROI, YouTube is competitive with social performance channels while reaching entirely different inventory.
 CPM costs remain significantly below Search for equivalent audience quality.
 The brands ignoring YouTube are leaving cheap reach on the table — and ceding brand equity ground to competitors who are showing up there.
 The brands building presence on YouTube now are the ones whose Search Brand ROI will outperform this dataset's median in three years.